jchurcher/music_collection_app/README.md

 * [Seeds](#seeding-the-database)

 ## General Info
-This project is an example of using the ruby on rails framework to store and retrieve data in a relational database.
+This project is an example of using the Ruby on Rails MVC framework to store and retrieve data in a relational database.
+I created this project solo in my second year of university to show my understanding of relationships between data, MVC frameworks, and how they can be used to read and write this data from a relational database and then restructure it so it can be displayed to a user.

 ## Technologies
 * Ruby 2.5.1